boardzilla/boardzilla-docs/docs/game/flow.md

   );
 ```

-If you now want to insert a flow command in the middle to add a player action,
+If you now want to insert a Flow command in the middle to add a player action,
 you must break the function into two pieces and insert the flow function between
 them, e.g.: